WebediaGaming/react-nexus/README-2.md

 ## React on Rails Goodness Examples ##

 The following component is a simple scale dice.
 Whenever the button is clicked, the Uplink server dispatches the "/setRandomScale" action with the { in: [1, 2, 3]} params, which will set the uplink store "/currentScale" value to either "1", "2", or "3".
 Upon changing this value, the div will smoothly transition to the new color.
 The CSS style is injected in the top-level stylesheet statically at pre-rendering time.
+The button is also dynamically localized.

 ```js
 var R = require("react-rails");